-- 1) Large Format: Products designed for A2 media and larger, including those designed to accommodate continuous-form media greater than or equal to 406 mm wide.
-Large-format products may also be capable of printing on standard-size or small-format media. - 2) Standard Format: Products designed for standard-sized media (e.g., Letter, Legal, Ledger, A3, A4, B4), including those designed to accommodate continuous-form media between 210 mm and 406 mm wide.
-Standard-size products may also be capable of printing on small-format media. - a) A3-capable: Standard Format products with a paper path width equal to or greater than 275 mm. - 3) Small Format: Products designed for media sizes smaller than those defined as Standard (e.g., A6, 4"x6", microfilm), including those designed to accommodate continuous-form media less than 210 mm wide. - 4) Continuous Form: Products that do not use a cut-sheet media format and that are designed for applications such as printing of bar codes, labels, receipts, banners, and engineering drawings.
+- Standard Format: Products designed for standard-sized media (e.g., Letter, Legal, Ledger, A3, A4, B4), including those designed to accommodate continuous form media between 210 mm and 406 mm wide.
+Standard-size products may also be capable of printing on small-format media. - a) A3-capable: Standard Format products with a paper path width equal to or greater than 275 mm. - Small Format: Products designed for media sizes smaller than those defined as Standard (e.g., A6, 4"x6", microfilm), including those designed to accommodate continuous form media less than 210 mm wide. - 4) Continuous Form: Products that do not use a cut-sheet media format and that are designed for applications such as printing of bar codes, labels, receipts, banners, and engineering drawings.
 Continuous Form products can be Small, Standard, or Large Format.